eddietejeda/eddietejeda.com/index.md

 I bring a creative approach to solving problems.
 I blend technical and business skills to create sustainable and scalable systems.
 I’ve built high-functioning technical teams, launched large-scale applications, built trust with senior executives, and led multi-million dollar negotiations.
 I focus on challenges that have a positive and meaningful impact on society.

-Interested in disucssing civic tech, start ups, or about government? <a href="https://calendly.com/eddietejeda/30min">Schedule time here.</a>
+Are you interested in discussing civic tech, start-ups, or government? <a href="https://calendly.com/eddietejeda/30min">Schedule time here.</a>

 ***Current:***